Simulating the LOcal Web (SLOW) -- VI: Gamma-ray Emission in the Local Universe: Coma, Virgo, and Perseus clusters

-\section{Coma, Virgo and Perseus Clusters}
+\section{Coma, Virgo, and Perseus clusters}

-Next, we want to focus on the $\gamma$-ray emission from the reproductions of Coma, Virgo, and Perseus clusters in our simulation.
+Next, we focused on the $\gamma$-ray emission from the reproductions of Coma, Virgo, and Perseus clusters in our simulation.
 For a discussion of the match between simulated and observed clusters, see \citet{Hernandez2024}.

-\subsection{Surface Brightness}
+\subsection{Surface brightness}

+In Fig.~\ref{fig:gammaweb_gamma_flux} we show the $\gamma$-ray surface brightness of our cluster replicas.
+We computed the surface brightness by integrating over Eq.~\ref{eq:gammaweb_gamma_source} in the energy range $E_\gamma \in [0.2-300]$ GeV.
+Each panel has a width equivalent to $3 r_\mathrm{vir}$ of the respective cluster.
+The top panels show the clusters at the resolution of the simulation.
+The bottom panels are smoothed with a Gaussian beam corresponding to the single-photon angular resolution at 1 GeV of $\theta = 0.6^\circ$ of the \textit{Fermi}-LAT instrument \citep[][]{Atwood2009}.
+We show the size of this angle in the lower left corner of the images for the redshifts of the observed cluster counterparts.

+Our Coma cluster is the dynamically most active of the four clusters.
+It is in the process of undergoing a merger, driving two shocks in the horizontal direction.
+These shocks accelerate CRps and exhibit a $\gamma$-ray surface brightness that is lower by roughly 1.5 orders of magnitude than the central peak.
+We also found evidence of CR acceleration at the center, due to small internal shocks, which show the highest surface brightness in Coma.
+Due to the angular resolution of \textit{Fermi}-LAT, these structures would not be distinguishable, however, as shown in the bottom panel.

+Virgo, on the other hand, is a relatively relaxed cluster in our simulation, with no strong ongoing merger activity \citep[see][for a detailed study of our Virgo replica]{Lebeau2023}.
+This leads to a more strongly peaked central emission, with a steeper decline in surface brightness toward the cluster outskirts.